We have broken down the best space and astronomy books into four sections to help you get straight to what you are looking for:

 Hidden Figures

-You may have seen the movie, but this is the amazing true story of three black female mathematicians at NASA who played a pivotal role in some of the most important space missions, all during the time of segregation.
+You may have seen the movie and this is the amazing true story of three black female mathematicians at NASA who played a pivotal role in some of the most important space missions, all during the time of segregation.

 This is a great snapshot of history, but also a brilliant insight into NASA’s and the US’s history and an endorsement of the value of diversity.